-Internal reviews take place at least once a year, in which the Quality Manager meets with an external quality consultant and receives feedback and support. along with external audits that take place annually as well, in order to achieve and maintain ISO 9001 certification.
+Internal reviews take place at least once a year, in which the Quality Manager meets with an external quality consultant and receives feedback and support.
 These reviews are presented to top management at management reviews.

 The Quality manager is responsible for controlling the extent to which the QMS complies with ISO 9001 requirements as well as to the chapter 21 of guidelines.